iamgroot2308/Disk_scheduling_algorithms/README.md

-# 💽 Disk Scheduling Simulation in C
+# Predictive Disk Scheduling Simulation in C

 ## 📌 Overview
+This project is done by Sourav Kundu and Anubhab Neogi.

-This project implements and compares multiple **disk scheduling algorithms** using a simulation written in C. It evaluates their performance based on **total seek operations** and demonstrates how different strategies impact disk head movement.
+We implemented and compared multiple **disk scheduling algorithms**.
+As part of the project we evaluate their performance based on **total seek operations** and show how different algorithms impact disk head movement.

 ---

-## ⚙️ Algorithms Implemented
+## Algorithms Implemented

 * **FCFS (First Come First Serve)**
   Processes requests in the order they arrive.